mcandre/lftp-pocket-reference/basic_lftp_commands.md

 E.g., `bookmark nasa`

-Now, you don't have to remember the full FTP URL anymore!
+Now you don't have to remember the full FTP URL anymore!

 ## Connect to bookmarked server